Killing of Eva Soh

 On 26 August 1974, 22-month-old toddler Eva Soh Ai-Mei died of unnatural causes in her flat in Holland Road, Singapore.
 She had suffered from multiple injuries over the few weeks before her death, including a ruptured spleen and liver.
 Her family's maidservant, Ng Cha Boo, who was believed to have abused Eva, was charged with murder.
-Ng was initially convicted and sentenced to death; she later successfully appealed her sentence, her murder charge was reduced to culpable homicide and she was re-sentenced to six years' imprisonment.
+Ng, initially convicted and sentenced to death, successfully appealed her sentence; her murder charge was reduced to culpable homicide and she was re-sentenced to six years' imprisonment.

 Death of Eva Soh

 At about 2 pm on 26 August 1974, Ng called Eva's mother, Jane Soh.
 In the call, Ng sounded very frightened, saying that she was unable to wake Eva up.
 Jane then called her husband, Soh Tiang Keng, thereafter her sister, asking her sister to accompany her home.
 Tiang Keng returned home first, brought Eva to a nearby clinic.
 The clinic doctor examined Eva and found that her heartbeat and breathing were very faint, and advised Eva's father to bring her to the hospital immediately.
 Together with Jane and her sister, they brought her to Singapore General Hospital in a taxi, however she died of her injuries after arriving.

 Forensic pathologist Dr Chao Tzee Cheng performed an autopsy and found that Eva had a ruptured spleen and two fractured ribs near the vertebral column on the right side.
 400 millilitres of blood, equivalent to one-third of the total amount of blood in her body, was found in the abdominal cavity caused by the ruptured liver and spleen.
 Of particular concern was the ruptured liver and spleen, which was incurred about one hour before death, as according to Chao, the rupture could not have been caused by a fall from a small height or by resuscitation attempts, and the force required to cause such a rupture was equivalent to a fall from a great height or an impact in an accident.

 Ng was only arrested several months later on 30 January 1975 after a coroner's inquiry was held, and evidence pointed towards Eva being a battered child.